Marriage License Information

 A certified or absolute copy of a final divorce decree, if the applicant is divorced

-A certified or absolute copy of an annulment decree, if the applicant’s previous marriage or civil union was annulled.
+A certified or absolute copy of an annulment decree if the applicant’s previous marriage or civil union was annulled.

-A certified or absolute copy of a civil union dissolution, if the applicant's previous civil union was dissolved.
+A certified or absolute copy of a civil union dissolution if the applicant's previous civil union was dissolved.

-Documents which are not in English must be accompanied by a translation that has been signed by the translator and the translator’s signature witnessed by a notary.
+Documents that are not in English must be accompanied by a translation that has been signed by the translator and the translator’s signature witnessed by a notary.
 The individual doing the translation cannot notarize their own signature.

 All information on the application shall be entered accurately.
 Falsification of any fact can cause great hardship to you at a later date and may make you liable for criminal prosecution.

 A male or female who has reached the age of 18 can marry without special permission.
-A male or female between the age of 16 and 17 may apply in writing to the judicial branch family division having jurisdiction in the location in which one of them resides, for permission to contract such a marriage.
+A male or female between the age of 16 and 17 may apply in writing to the judicial branch family division having jurisdiction in the location in which one of them resides for permission to contract such a marriage.
 A male and female below the age of 16 are not allowed to marry under any condition.